We encourage families to think of ways big and small to say thank you to your helper this May – Helper Appreciation Month 2023

 The idea for celebrating helpers throughout the month of May began in Hong Kong, where resident Steve Chitty pointed out the month is a natural fit given that it encompasses Labour Day, Mother’s Day and the International Day of Families.

 Education is key to ensuring helpers break the cycle of poverty.
 Click through below to find out about the wide range of helper education courses available across Singapore – which span financial literacy, cooking, beauty, first aid, and home healthcare.

 Everyone deserves good healthcare, yet sadly many helpers receive the bare minimum of checkups without regard to dental or vision care.
 Our past Helper Appreciation Month partner, Osler Health, has offered free cervical cancer tests for all domestic helpers of patients.
 Find out more here.
 Plus, find out how you can help your domestic worker access basic financial knowledge and education to support her family, plan for her future and retirement, and ensure she avoids common hazards like loan sharks.
 Click through for information on courses, and to find out more about small business success stories from AIDHA in Singapore.

 PS: Save the Emergency Contact Card and share it with your helper and friends.

 Help your helper have fun on her day off with our roundup of clubs, hobbies, and activities for helpers in Singapore!

 The struggle to achieve a work/life balance is real for all of us!
 But when you work 6 days a week (and live at your workplace) it can be even tougher.
 Making time for fun can make a big difference to the rest of the week, whether it’s getting some exercise, indulging a creative side, joining a club or getting together with friends.
 Make sure your helper knows what’s on offer for her in her spare time and on her day off.

-Read all about how our Helper Appreciation party began back in 2016, see how the initiative has grown over the last five years, and help us continue to spread the word across Singapore!
+Read all about how our Helper Appreciation party, see how the initiative has grown over the years, and help us continue to spread the word across Singapore!